sanjeevkomma/DevOps/Kubernetes.md

 * ReplicaSet ensures that a specified number of pod replicas are running at any given time
 * Container runs inside the Pod
 * Pod provides grouping for Containers
+* As soon as we deploy app / image into Kubernetes, it creates new Replica Set
+* Kubernetes uses deployment strategy called "Rolling updates" to make sure Zeor downtime deployments
+* The rolling update strategy is a gradual process that allows you to update your Kubernetes system with only a minor effect on performance and no downtime

 # Features
 * Auto scaling --- can scale up / down the containers